Polynominal/SPAT-documentation/setup.rst

    - cd into the repository directory and execute: :code:'php "%~dp0phpunit.phar" %*'

   - If you have an error that mentions "driver" and you crash on the first database assertion
-   - find php.ini in your php install directory.
+   - Find php.ini in your php install directory.
-   - uncomment :code:'extension=php_pdo_mysql.dll'
+   - Uncomment :code:'extension=php_pdo_mysql.dll'
   - If you get an error check that you have :download:`config.php <src/config.php>` file in your project directory.